0xbitcoin/tokenpool/README.md

 EDIT THIS FILE!!!

 Replace 'mintforwarder' with your own deployed version of the contract !!!
-Replace 'batch payments' contract as well !!!
+Replace 'batch payments' contract as well !!! your own deployed contract !! replace 'DoubleKingsReward' with your own deployed contract !

+YOU DO NOT have to replace/redeploy the MiningKing contract as this is 'global' and for everyone

 ### HOW TO USE